nictki/Battmon/Battmon/README.md

 * optional program to lock user session before hibernating (default `i3lock`)

 ## Changelog:
+**20.05.2013**
+* upower is not need anymore, be sure that you can execute pm-suspend/pm-hibernate/shutdown

 **07.03.2013**
 * probably EOF
 * add check for python correct version